Overview

 CFP® certification.
 It is recognized in the United States and a number of other countries for its (1)

-and (3) ethical requirements that govern professional engagements with clients.
-Currently, more
+(3) ethical requirements that govern professional engagements with clients.
+Currently, more than

 To attain the right to use the CFP® marks, an individual must satisfactorily fulfill the following